san99tiago/java-barista/projects/FirstSteps/README.md

 The main class (java.lang) is imported by default.
 However, when we want to use other classes, we must specify that we "import" it with its specific name and the desired package/packages. <br>
-Remember to checkout when the methods are static or not (that will have an impact in the way we create and use the functionalities, by creating or not an object before).
+Remember to checkout when the methods are static or not (that will have an impact in the way we create and use the functionalities, by creating or not an object before).<br>

 ### Import Everything from Package:
 >import java.util.*;